Kentucky Wildcats men's basketball

 Kentucky was the first program to 1000 wins in 1968 and the first to 2000 wins in 2009.
 The program leads all schools with sixty-three 20-win seasons, sixteen 30-win seasons, and six 35-win seasons.
 Additionally, Kentucky is second among all teams in conference regular season championships with 51.

 Throughout its history, the Kentucky basketball program has featured many notable and successful players, both on the collegiate level and the professional level.
 Five players have been named national player of the year, with Anthony Davis in 2012 and Oscar Tshiebwe in 2022 being consensus selections.
 Three players have been named national freshman of the year: John Wall in 2010, Davis in 2012, and Reed Sheppard in 2024.
 Thirty-nine players have been selected as All-Americans a total of 51 times.
 Kentucky holds the record for the most overall NBA Draft selections (128) and three Wildcats have been selected as the first overall pick (Wall, Davis, and Karl-Anthony Towns).
 Thirty-nine players have been honored with jersey retirements, as well as Rupp, Hall, Pitino, Smith, equipment manager Bill Keightly, and broadcaster Cawood Ledford.
-Seven players have been enshrined in the Naismith Memorial Hall of Fame, as well as Rupp, Pitino, Calipari, Eddie Sutton, and Ledford.
+Seven players have been enshrined in the Naismith Memorial Hall of Fame, as well as Rupp, Pitino, Calipari, and Eddie Sutton.